j19sch/j19sch.github.io/pages/my-lists/reading-list.md

 - Man's Search for Meaning - Viktor E. Frankl
 - Kom hier dat ik u kus - Griet Op de Beeck
 - Practical Ways to Lead and Serve (Manage) Others: Modern Management Made Easy, Book 2 - Johanna Rothman
+- The answer to how is yes: Acting on what matters - Peter Block

 ### 2019
 - Host: Six new roles of engagement for teams, organizations, communities, movements - Mark McKergow & Helen Bailey